 A few years after its discovery, scientists realized that chloroform could act as an anesthetic.
 It causes a person to lose consciousness because it depresses central nervous system activity.
 The central nervous system consists of the brain and the spinal cord.

 James Young Simpson, a Scottish obstetrician and surgeon, popularized the use of chloroform as an anesthetic.
 He discovered the chemical's abilities from personal experience.
 In 1847, Simpson and some friends deliberately inhaled chloroform to explore its effects.
 They were all rendered unconscious, but luckily they didn't inhale enough vapor to kill themselves.
-Simpson was very impressed by the results of his experiment.
+The experiment was potentially dangerous.
+Simpson was very impressed by the results of his investigation.

 In chemistry, the word "ether" refers to a family of chemicals.
 Diethyl ether is the chemical name of the compound that was once used as an anesthetic.